dbca-wa/cannabis/README.md

 ## Development Setup

 This project has been setup to run entirely locally or in a Docker environment.
-You can use docker-compose.dev.yml to establish a local docker setup or use bun and poetry:
+You can use docker-compose.dev.yml to establish a local docker setup (after run migrations and createsuperuser) or use bun and poetry:

 ```shell
   # From frontend folder after bun install